 On the other hand, the mother is told that the baby is using too much energy sucking all day long and using up the calories he gets from the breast.
 But this too is a misconception, based on the notion that babies “transfer milk”.
 Babies don’t transfer milk; mothers transfer milk.
 Babies, of course, do their part in the breastfeeding process, their sucking stimulates the milk to flow from the breast.
 The baby is not a passive vessel, after all.

 But why would the baby refuse solids if he’s gaining little or no weight?
 It is true that the baby is not getting a lot of nutrients and calories, not because there is nothing in breastmilk after the first few months but rather because the baby is not getting much milk, period.
 And this makes the baby ketotic, just as dieters on some fad diets the purpose of which is to induce ketosis in the dieter.
 When you are ketotic, you lose your appetite.
 Thus, the baby has no interest in eating solids but continues on the breast because he gets comfort and security from the breast, another concept many health professionals still do not understand.

 The other illogical deduction often made in such situations is that the baby is on the breast all the time, and thus filling up so much with the breastmilk that he’s not hungry.
-But if that were the case, the baby would be gaining weigh just fine.
+But if that were the case, the baby would be gaining weigh just fine because there are a lot of calories and nutrients in breastmilk, enough to make a baby double his birth weight in 3 to 4 months breastfeeding only.
 A baby is not getting milk from the breast just because he is latched on and making sucking motions.